SJ5W78 - Journalism Work Placement (2022/23)

 Students are supported by the Head of Work Based Learning, Policy and Practice at London Met, and the Employer Engagement Administrator for the School of Computing and Digital Media.

 A workshop helps students develop their presentations skills and confidence to speak to a group.

 Students reflect on their development through the module and the actual placement through:

 A Reflective Learning Log.

 Learning and teaching

-On successful completion of this module, having completed all the tasks set, students should be able to:
+On successful completion of this module, having completed all the tasks set, and in line with course accreditation requirements stipulated by the Broadcast Journalism Training Council (BJTC), students should be able to: